A $p$-adic Simpson correspondence for smooth proper rigid varieties: Local considerations on the -adic Simpson correspondence via twisting

 where $\rho_f:=\rho_{f,\End(E)}\colon H^0(U,\wtOm_U\otimes \uEnd(E))\isomarrow \Hom(\Delta,\End(E))$ is the map from \Cref{d:rho}.
 In particular, we have a natural isomorphism of $\O(\wt U)$-modules $E(\wt U)=V(\wt U)$. \end{Theorem} \begin{Corollary} Let $X$ be any smooth rigid space and let $V$ be a pro-\'etale vector bundle on $X$.
 Then the sheaf of $\O_X$-linear endomorphisms $\nu_{\ast}\uEnd(V)$ is a coherent module on $X_{\et}$. \end{Corollary} \begin{proof} The statement is local, so we may assume that $X$ is toric and $V$ is small.
 Then by \Cref{t:local-corresp}, $\uEnd(V)\cong \uEnd(E,\theta)$ for some Higgs bundle $(E,\theta)$, and this is coherent. \end{proof}

 Let now $B$ be any coherent $\O_X$-algebra and $\mathcal B:=\nu^{\ast}B$.
-We choose $B^+\subseteq B$ as in \Cref{l:coherent-integral-sumodule}.
+Choose $B^+\subseteq B$ as in the discussion after \Cref{l:coherent-integral-sumodule}.
 Then we also have the following variant which is essentially a weak version of a local correspondence for invertible $\B$-modules that will be enough for our purposes:

 \begin{Lemma} Let $\mathcal L$ be an invertible $\B$-module on $X_{\proet}$.
 Set $\tau:=\HTlog(\mathcal L)\in H^0(X,\wtOm\otimes B)$.
 Then there is an \'etale cover of $X$ by toric rigid spaces $U\to X$ with charts $f:U\to \mathbb T^d$ satisfying the following: Let $\wt U\to U$ be the toric $\Delta$-torsor induced by $f$.
-The restriction $\rho_f(\tau|_U):\Delta\to B(U)$ has image in $pB^+(U)$ and $\mathcal L$ is isomorphic to the invertible $\B$-module $\mathcal L_{\tau|_U,f}$ on $U_\proet$ defined via descent along $\wt U\to U$ of $\B_{|\wt U}$ endowed with the following $\Delta$-action:
+The restriction $\rho_f(\tau|_U):\Delta\to B(U)$ has image in $2pB^+(U)$ and $\mathcal L$ is isomorphic to the invertible $\B$-module $\mathcal L_{\tau|_U,f}$ on $U_\proet$ defined via descent along $\wt U\to U$ of $\B_{|\wt U}$ endowed with the following $\Delta$-action:

 \end{Lemma} \begin{proof} Let $U\to X$ be any \'etale map from a toric rigid space.
-By \Cref{c:Leray-seq-for-B^x}, we have a left-exact sequence
+By \Cref{c:Leray-seq-for-B^x}.2, we have a left-exact sequence